dustywhite7/Econ8320/SlidesCode/11 - NLP.md

 # What even is it?

-Natural Language Processing (NLP) is a tool similar to regex, but allowing us to take our text analytics to entirely new levels.
+Natural Language Processing (NLP) is a tool similar to regex, but allows us to take our text analytics to entirely new levels

 ---